 At its most basic, financial analysis can be defined as a way to analyze the strengths and weaknesses of an organization’s financial position.
 Data is collected from certain financial records and then analyzed to understand how a business is paying its debts, if it has enough capital to invest and create further income and revenue streams, or even just analyze how efficiently they’re operating – are they seeing profits in line with how many employees they have, for instance.

-Some may liken a financial analysis to a consumer credit score, except that instead of just evaluating debts and payments, it brings in other financial criteria such as current assets and potential liquidity.
+Some may like a financial analysis to a consumer credit score, except that instead of just evaluating debts and payments, it brings in other financial criteria such as current assets and potential liquidity.
 This kind of full financial picture helps businesses better understand where to focus their attention and how to strategize around their goals.

 The financial analysis tools you should know about

 Financial statement analysis is a process, not a tool, however.
-There are several techniques and tools that help businesses get to the heart of the financial matters.
+There are several techniques and tools that help businesses get to the heart of financial matters.

 1. Comparative statements:

-Comparative financial statements are a basic, but important method of financial analysis.
+Comparative financial statements are basic, but the important method of financial analysis.
 It takes two statements from the same organization and compares them to each other to establish trends or understand factors of growth and loss.
 Using company income statement and balance sheets, businesses are able to gather meaningful information about profits and losses over similar periods of time.
 With income statements, businesses can compare data about their operational performance.
-When comparing balance sheets, businesses can see how operations is affecting company assets and liabilities over time.
+When comparing balance sheets, businesses can see how operations are affecting company assets and liabilities over time.
 Tracking these changes is crucial for business success.

 2. Statement of changes in working capital: